BushidoUK/Ransomware-Tool-Matrix/ThreatIntel/TheDFIRReportGroups.md

 ## The DFIR Report Threat Groups

 > [!IMPORTANT]
 > The Threat Groups mentioned in other files in this repository are highlighted in the following list from The DFIR Report.
-It was important to use this list of publicly available reports as the main source as it helps avoids vendor bias and makes it so the research can be independently peer reviewed.
+It was important to use this list of publicly available reports as the main source as it makes it so the research can be independently peer reviewed.

 | Most Recent Publication | Ransomware/Extortionist | #StopRansomware Report |
 |---|---|---|